 Our first stop was at Speightstown where we were recommended to try out the PRC Bakery.
 Feeling a little peckish after our early start we bought the local Bajan Meat Roll and a Coconut slice.
 Definitely worth a return visit to repeat our purchases.

 Our next stop was the Animal Flower Cave.
 Along the way, The Rooster Man explained about the local flora and fauna on this part of the island.
 Mongooses ran across the road at intervals, but each time we missed seeing them as we were at the rear of the bus.

 The Animal Flower Cave is situated at the most northerly part of the island.
 There were pools in the cave that you could swim in.
-The tour allowed a 30 minute stop here and you should be able to visit the cave in that time – there was an entrance fee of BBD$20 per person.
+The tour allowed a 30-minute stop here and you should be able to visit the cave in that time – there was an entrance fee of BBD$20 per person.
 For those of us who didn’t visit the cave, there were great photo opportunities of the dramatic sea cliffs and the ocean.
-The site has local craft shops as well as the bar and restaurant with the most amazing views.
+The site has local craft shops as well as a bar and restaurant with the most amazing views.
 Since 1927 the cave and the bar (no restaurant back then) have been in the Ward Family.
-Third generation family member Manuel Ward has extended the bar to include the restaurant offering Barbadian and Caribbean dishes.
+Third-generation family member Manuel Ward has extended the bar to include the restaurant offering Barbadian and Caribbean dishes.

 The Rooster crowed so it was time to hop back on the bus again and as we headed down into the valley a passionate rendition of Harry Belafonte’s Island in the Sun was heard.
 The Rooster Man was a man of many talents.